Servetseza Kadın

-Servetseza Kadın (ثروت سزا قادين; 1823 – 24 September 1878; meaning "Worthy of riches" in Persian) was the first consort and chief consort (BaşKadin) of Sultan Abdulmejid I of the Ottoman Empire.
+Servetseza Kadın (ثروت سزا قادين; 1823 – 24 September 1878; meaning "Worthy of riches" in Persian) was the first and chief consort (BaşKadin) of Sultan Abdulmejid I of the Ottoman Empire.

 Early life

 Of Circassian and Georgian origin, Servetseza Kadın belonged to the Temruko princely family.
-She was daughter of Prince Mansur Bey Temruko and one of his consorts, a Georgian Princess of Dadeşkeliani family.
-Servetseza bornname is unknown.
+She was daughter of Prince Mansur Bey Temruko and one of his consorts, a Georgian princess of Dadeşkeliani family.
+Servetseza's birth name is unknown.
 She was born on 1823 in Maykop, Adyghe Republic's capital.
-She had been educated on the household of Esma Sultan, daughter of Sultan Abdul Hamid I, who give her the name Servetseza.
+She had been educated as part of the household of Esma Sultan, daughter of Sultan Abdul Hamid I, who gave her the name Servetseza.

 Marriage

-When Abdulmejid ascended the throne, after the death of his father on 2 July 1839, Bezmiâlem Sultan, selected her as a consort for her son, the new Sultan, because Servetseza was half georgiana as Valide Sultan herself.
-The marriage took place in 1839, and Servetseza became his principal consort with the title of "BaşKadin" directly after the wedding, a position at which she remained throughout his entire reign.
+When Abdulmejid ascended the throne, after the death of his father on 2 July 1839, Bezmiâlem Sultan, selected her as a consort for her son, the new Sultan, because Servetseza was half Georgian as Valide Sultan herself.
+The marriage took place in 1839, and Servetseza became his principal consort with the title of "BaşKadin" directly after the wedding, a position at which she remained throughout his reign.

-Leyla Achba, writes in her memoirs that she was an intelligent and a well cultured woman.
-Charles White, who visited Istanbul in 1843, said following about her:
+Leyla Achba, writes in her memoirs that she was an intelligent and well cultured woman.
+Charles White, who visited Istanbul in 1843, said the following about her:

 The Buyuk Kadin...is described by those ladies who knew her previously to her removal to the palace as an interesting and accomplished woman, but not extraordinary for extra charms.

-Another her lady-in-waiting was Dürrinev Hanim, who later became BaşKadin of Sultan Abdülaziz.
+One of her ladies-in-waiting was Dürrinev Hanim, who later became BaşKadin of Sultan Abdülaziz.

-Servetseza remained childless, because Abdülmejid wasn't attracted by her, but she never complained and Abdülmecid respected her.
-After Gülcemal Kadın's death in 1851, her children, Fatma Sultan, Refia Sultan and Şehzade Mehmed Reşad (future Mehmed V) were entrusted in her care.
+Servetseza remained childless, because Abdülmejid wasn't attracted to her, but she never complained and Abdülmecid respected her.
+After Gülcemal Kadın's death in 1851, her children, Fatma Sultan, Refia Sultan and Şehzade Mehmed Reşad (future Mehmed V) were entrusted to her care.
 She had asked Abdulmejid to take the motherless children under her wing, and raise as her own, and carried out the duties of a mother who cares for her children with compassion and concern.
 She loved as her own son the future Murad V, also.

 When Bezmiâlem Sultan died in 1853, Servetseza was placed incharge of Abdulmejid's harem.
 Upon this occasion, Şevkefza Kadın took courage of Servetseza Kadın's affection for heir Şehzade Mehmed Murad (future Sultan Murad V) and Abdulmejid's wish to see his son as the next Sultan, and rose in opposition to Pertevniyal Sultan and her son Şehzade Abdulaziz (the future Sultan Abdulaziz).